Echinops6718/HealthInfo/Microbiome.md

 https://stephenskolnick.substack.com/p/thousand-secret-ways-ii

 Oxytocin not only increases social bonding with in-groups, but also improves immune system response and wound healing, though likely increases social intolerance of out-groups.
-Ingesting probiotics containing Lactobacillus reuteri (ATCC 6475) likely upregulates endogenous oxytocin, with all of the associated benefits, though caution may be necessary to minimize increasing social prejudice and intolerance:
+Ingesting probiotics containing Lactobacillus reuteri (ATCC 6475) likely upregulates endogenous oxytocin, with all of the associated benefits, though caution may be necessary to minimize downsides:

 https://stephenskolnick.substack.com/p/the-love-bug